Android OS privacy settings: Tight level

 What for: To prevent data leaks and to not share your payment information with Google.

-The Google Pay service lets you use your phone to pay for purchases via the NFC module.
+The Google Pay* (Google Wallet in some countries) service lets you use your phone to pay for purchases via the NFC module.
 This can be very convenient.
 However, if you link a card to the service, you are providing Google with additional access to your data.
 For example, the company obtains the right to share your location data with your bank, and may transmit your payment data or even private information to third parties.
 Google also collects information about transactions and your account, including your card numbers, account numbers, and the totals of your transfers.

 1. Open the Settings menu;